gaifeng8864/klipper-on-android/README_en.md

 # klipper-on-android

-**Run klipper, moonraker, fluidd, KlipperScreen on android system, one-click script for quick configuration.**
+**Run klipper, moonraker, fluidd, KlipperScreen on android , one-click script for quick configuration.**

 ***Standing on the shoulders of giants!!!***